 Prepare a budget for your program structured into categories of expenditures.
 Also include, if necessary, estimated indirect costs and overheads.
-Provide a concise budget narrative explaining how the budget was derived.
+Provide a concise budget narrative explaining how the budget line items were derived.
 Also, consider including counterpart and partner organization contributions to the program, both cash and/or in-kind.